rusbenmadrigal/russ-js-app/README.md

 # russ-js-app
 My first JS App

+I have developed this JS app-based to practice technical SEO.
+It'll be updated soon.

-See ho it works: https://rusbenmadrigal.com/git/app-1/
+See how it works: https://rusbenmadrigal.com/git/app-1/